Air and water quality

 Rivers and Lakes

 NIEA monitor the groundwater chemical quality of over 55 sites throughout Northern Ireland.
 This data alongside additional information is used to classify groundwater bodies as either good or poor status.
-Further information is available at: Groundwater - DAERA website
+More information is available on the DAERA website: